-Utah Coronavirus Domestic Abuse Defense Lawyer
+Utah Coronavirus Domestic Violence Defense Lawyer

 As the coronavirus pandemic has raged across the country, it has brought with it not only great physical pain and suffering but also extreme disruption to nearly every aspect of our society.
 Here in Utah, our governor has encouraged citizens to stay at home as much as possible to slow the spread of this highly contagious disease.
 With cohabitants stuck all day in close quarters together, arguments are bound to happen.
 Unfortunately, many of these arguments have turned violent, leading to a rise in reports of domestic abuse in the state.